sno/unity-webgl-responsive/README.md

 # unity-webgl-responsive

 Responsive layout for Unity WebGL applications.
-The application is resized when

 ## How to use